ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 # The Easiest Serverless Platform?
-CodeCapsules vs Heroku
+CodeCapsules vs Heroku - You Decide

 Producing a web application which the entire world can use is complicated.
 This involves setting up a physical server, choosing the operating system, configuring the server, and monitoring the server.
 We will be taking a look at two serverless applications, CodeCapsules and Heroku, which perform all the above for you at a fraction of